erik-thorsell/basic-authentication/README.md

 # BRAGLOSOR

 ## goal of the project
-- to create a simple and easy way to learn words, phrases and sentences in a foreign language
+to create a simple and easy way to learn words, phrases and sentences in a foreign language

 ## framework
-- flask
+- flask (backend server)
-- sqlite3
+- sqlite3 (database)

 ## run the project locally
 clone the repository